 Most travellers to Peru enjoy a trip to the market for its truly unique representation of daily life.
 Even if you don’t plan on buying anything, they’re an incredible place for people-watching!

-In Cusco, there are several important markets, each of which offer a slightly different experience to visitors.
+In Cusco, there are several important markets, each offering a slightly different experience for visitors.

 San Pedro market or Mercado Central de San Pedro

-The huge San Pedro market in Cusco has already reached the status of a tourist attraction, mainly because it offers an extensive selection of alpaca clothing and other souvenirs, in addition to its rows of stalls selling fruit, vegetables, juices, cheese and meat.
+The huge San Pedro market in Cusco has already become a tourist attraction, mainly because it offers an extensive selection of alpaca clothing and other souvenirs, as well as rows of stalls selling fruit, vegetables, juices, cheese, and meat.

-This is a much smaller market situated in San Blas’s pretty neighbourhood, northeast of the Plaza de Armas.
-It’s a far less touristy location and only sells staples such as fruit, vegetables, cheese and meat.
-However, it still makes for an interesting introduction to Cusco’s markets if you’re in the area.
+This is a smaller market situated in San Blás’s pretty neighborhood, northeast of the Plaza de Armas.
+It’s a far less touristy location and only sells staples such as fruit, vegetables, cheese, and meat.
+However, it definitely makes for an interesting introduction to Cusco’s markets if you’re in the area.

-The San Blas square around the corner also hosts an artisan’s market at weekends with great Peruvian souvenirs to check out.
+The San Blas square around the corner also hosts an artisan’s market on weekends with great Peruvian souvenirs to check out.

 Wanchaq market